How to sue for payment of a bad check in Small Claims court.

 Your demand letter must include legal wording that comes directly from the California Civil Code 1719.
 Use our sample demand letter.

-You must send the demand letter by Certified Mail with Return Receipt Requested.
+You must send the demand letter by Certified Mail.
 This proves that your letter was sent.

 If you send a demand letter but are not paid, you can sue for the amount of the check plus three (3) times that amount in damages.
 The least amount of damages you can ask for is $100 and the most is $1,500.